remoteworklibrary/remoteworklibrary.io/content/posts/virtual-collaboration-spaces/index.md

 ## Virtual Offices

-This kind of virtual collaboration spaces tries to simulate office spaces where avatars can move around on a virtual office floor and video and voice interactions are possible.
+This kind of virtual collaboration spaces tries to simulate office spaces where avatars can move around on a virtual office floor and video, and voice interactions are possible.
 Those interactions can be started by moving into dedicated meeting rooms (like in [Remo](https://remo.co/virtual-office-space/)) or just by being close to each other (like in [Gather](https://gather.town)).

 {{< figure figcaption="Source: https://www.sococo.com/why-sococo/" >}}
   {{< img src="virtual-office.png" alt="Sococo" >}}